sphinx-gallery/sphinx-gallery/doc/advanced.rst

 This function will be called once for each code block of your examples.
 Sphinx-Gallery will take care of scaling images for the gallery index page thumbnails.
-PNG images are scaled using Pillow, and SVG images are copied.
+PNG, JPEG and WebP images are scaled using Pillow, and SVG and GIF images are copied.

 .. warning:: SVG images do not work with ``latex`` build modes, thus will not
              work while building a PDF version of your documentation.